eclipse-iceoryx/iceoryx/doc/design/logging.md

 #### Logging macro with lazy evaluation

 The `IOX_LOG` macro is intended for general use.
-It has two parameter.
+It has two parameters.
 The first one sets the log level and delegates `file`, `line` and `function` to the `IOX_LOG_INTERNAL` macro.
 The latter can be used in places like a custom `ASSERT` macro which already obtained the `file`, `line` and `function` parameter.
-The second parameter contains the items to log and multiple items can be logged by by using the '<<' operator.
+The second parameter contains the items to log and multiple items can be logged by using the '<<' operator.

 The buildup of the log message is only done when the condition to log the message is fulfilled.
 This is accomplished by a macro with an if-statement.